Buy-to-Let Mortgages for Older Borrowers

 Maximum age limit

 For older borrowers, the main risk for lenders is that in retirement, you may not be able to keep up with your payments.
-At older ages, including over 50s, 60s and 75s, you may also have existing debt commitments or potential health issues that could impair your ability to pay off the buy-to-let mortgage.
+At older ages, including over 50, 60 and 75, you may also have existing debt commitments or potential health issues that could impair your ability to pay off the buy-to-let mortgage.

-That said, age and income are far less significant for buy-to-let mortgages than residential mortgages and, with the right professional support and advice from a skilled broker, age shouldn’t stop you from buying the BTL property you want.
+That said, age and income are far less significant for buy-to-let mortgages than residential mortgages, and with the right professional support and advice from a skilled broker, age shouldn’t stop you from buying the BTL property you want.

 How to get a buy-to-let mortgage if you’re an older borrower

-The first thing to do is to get in touch and let us match you with a buy-to-let broker with experience in older borrowers.
+First, get in touch and let us match you with a buy-to-let broker with experience in older borrowers.
 They will have access to specialist lenders that you might not be able to find on your own and will be able to guide you through the application process.

 Your broker will help you: